Strategy of Breakthrough for Health and Wealth

 Key Learning:

-When you compress time, you reveal inefficiencies.
+When you compress time, inefficiencies are revealed.

 When you compress assumptions, you discover the truth.